zoogov/app/README.md

 ### Remote Configuration

 Two Firebase projects were set up.
-"DecentDAO" for production, and "DecentDAO Develop" for development.
+"DAODAO" for production, and "DAODAO Develop" for development.

-During develop, set the feature flag to "on" on "DecentDAO Develop".
+During develop, set the feature flag to "on" on "DAODAO Develop".

-After the feature is completed, tested, and ready to release, set the flag to "on" on "DecentDAO".
+After the feature is completed, tested, and ready to release, set the flag to "on" on "DAODAO".

 ### Usage